HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 1234567
 ```
 Again two different references variables, both called date.
 The one local to m1 is set to null in m1 but this will not affect the one outside in main.

+## 9.26 ##
+The problem with the code in this checkpoint is that no Date instances are being created.
+All that is created is an array that can be used to store 10 dates.
+The first element in the array is then accessed but it will be null since there is nothing there yet.